Mock modular Eisenstein series with Nebentypus: Modularity properties of new divisor function generating functions

 \subsection{Proof of Theorem~\ref{HMFGenFcn}}

-\begin{proof}[Proof of Theorem~\ref{HMFGenFcn}] It is clear from the definition that $\Eis_\psi$ is annihilated by the weight $1/2+\lambda_\psi$ hyperbolic Laplacian away from the singularities, which lie precisely in the zeros of $\theta_{\psi}$, and that it has the correct growth properties towards the cusps.
+\begin{proof}[Proof of Theorem~\ref{HMFGenFcn}] It is clear from the definition that $\Eis_\psi$ is annihilated by the weight $1/2+\lambda_\psi$ hyperbolic Laplacian away from the singularities, which lie precisely in the zeros of $\theta_{\psi}$.
+Since the Fourier coefficients of $\theta_\psi\Eis_\psi^+$ at $\infty$ grow at most polynomially, wherefore the growth of the function towards any cusp can be at most polynomially and thus $\Eis_\psi$ itself can only grow at most linearly exponentially towards any cusp.
+It follows from the known transformation properties of $\theta_\psi$ under the full modular group that $\Eis_\psi^-$ also grows at most polynomially towards the cusps, so that $\Eis_\psi$ has the correct growth properties towards the cusps for a harmonic Maa{\ss} form.
 We are therefore left with showing modularity.
-The expression for $\pihol(\theta_\psi\Eis_\psi)$ in \Cref{lempihol} (1) is easily seen to be well-defined.
+The expression for $\pihol(\theta_\psi\Eis_\psi)$ in \Cref{lempihol} (1) is easily seen to be well-defined, because of the polynomial growth towards the cusps, as discussed above.
 A standard computation further reveals that